oasiz/mirc_auth/README.md

 # mIRC

-mIRC script for authentication with the Oasiz IRCX chat service.
+mIRC script for passport authentication with the Oasiz IRCX chat service.

 Instructions: